China Family Panel Studies

-China Family Panel Studies (CFPS, 中国家庭追踪调查) is a nationally representative, biennial longitudinal general social survey project designed to document changes in Chinese society, economy, population, education, and health.
-The CFPS was launched in 2010 by the Institute of Social Science Survey (ISSS) of Peking University, China.
+China Family Panel Studies (CFPS, 中国家庭追踪调查) is a nationally representative, biennial longitudinal (since 2012) general social survey project designed to document changes in Chinese society, economy, population, education, and health.
+The CFPS was launched in 2010 by the Institute of Social Science Survey (ISSS) of Peking University in Beijing, China.
 The data were collected at the individual, family, and community levels and are targeted for use in academic research and public policy analysis.
 CFPS focuses on the economic and non-economic well-being of the Chinese people, and covers topics such as economic activities, educational attainment, family relationships and dynamics, migration, and physical and mental health.
 The themes cover social, economic, education, health and so forth.

 Datasets

 Datasets are available on the China Family Panel Studies main website.
+The Peking University Open Research Data Dataverse mirrors the baseline release under DOI 10.18170/DVN/45LCSO.
+CFPS data are not redistributed by ICPSR or other third-party archives; access is granted by ISSS through a data-use application.